oitee/ping-pong/README.md

 # ping-pong

-- This project aims at creating a demo of a live chat-room session, where multiple users from multiple clients send messages to a common end-point and where each new message processed and rendered in the chatroom accordingly.
+- This project aims at simulating how messages in a live chatroom (with multiple concurrent users) may get processed, using a Kafka messaging system.
-- This project makes use of Kafka messaging system to push and process messages asynchronously.
+- This project makes use of a Kafka producer to push user messages to a topic and uses two independent Kafka consumers to process them.

 ## Running the system